pdakshesh35/ShortMCP/README.md

 stores all temporary files in a unique folder and removes them once the video is stitched so only `video.mp4` remains.
 Scenes are stitched sequentially starting from 1.
+During stitching a short background music track from `data/news-bg-music.mp3` is mixed quietly beneath the narration.

 The server exposes tools that can be called from a compatible MCP client such as Claude Desktop.
-The server uses Server-Sent Events (SSE) with an extended keep-alive timeout so clients receive progress updates during long running operations without timing out.
+The server uses Server-Sent Events (SSE) with an extended keep-alive timeout (30 minutes) so clients receive progress updates during long running operations without timing out.

 ### Calling via HTTP